-The Board of Directors is collectively responsible for formulating the Company's strategy, which is to identify an acquisition of a company or business which is likely to be headquartered or materially based in Northern Ireland, although the Board of Directors has stated that it will consider targets that are headquartered or materially based elsewhere and the Amcomri Group Limited is such a target.
+The Board of Directors is collectively responsible for formulating the Company's strategy, which is to identify an acquisition of a company or business which is likely to be headquartered or materially based in Northern Ireland, although the Board of Directors has stated that it will consider targets that are headquartered or materially based elsewhere.

-The key decision taken by the Board since the beginning of April 2022 which had the aim of delivering on this strategy was to enter into the heads of terms to acquire the Amcomri Group.
 The Board places equal importance on all shareholders and strives for transparent and effective external communications, within the regulatory confines of a main market listed company.
 The primary communication tool for regulatory matters and matters of material substance is through the Regulatory News Service, ("RNS").
 The Company's website is also updated regularly and provides further details on the business as well as links to helpful content.